 Application before you have passed your English language test

 It is possible to apply for admission before you have taken your English language test and obtained the required result.
-Instead you must submit documentation that you have signed up for a test or that you submit your documentation at a later date (please state expected submission date).
+In that case, you must upload documentation that you have signed up for a test and that you will upload your documentation later.
+Please state you expected result date.

-If you are considered academically qualified for admission, you will receive a letter of admission conditioned on the submission of a sufficient test score before the stated deadlines.
+If you are considered academically qualified for admission, you will receive a letter of admission conditioned on the submission of a sufficient test score before the announced deadlines.

 Students holding a foreign university degree applying for a Master’s degree programme taught in Danish must be proficient in Danish both orally and in writing.

-Students from the Nordic countries who have had Danish, Norwegian, Swedish, Finnish or Icelandic on the highest level as part of their entry qualification (high school) are not required to pass a Danish language test.
+Students from the Nordic countries who have had Danish, Norwegian, Swedish or Icelandic on the highest level as part of their entry qualification (high school) are not required to pass a Danish language test.
+Notification: From summer admission 2022, Icelandic applicants must have had Danish at sufficient level.
 See the Nordic entry qualification subject levels.

 Danish citizens with foreign entry qualifications (e.g. International Baccalaureate) are not required to pass a Danish language test if they can document that they have passed the Danish primary and lower secondary school leaving examination (Folkeskolens Afgangsprøve or Folkeskolens Udvidede Afgangsprøve).

 Studieprøven must be successfully passed with grade 2 in each of the four disciplines according to the new Danish 7-point grading scale, or if you have passed the test before 1 September 2007, grade 6 according to the former 13-point grading scale.

 Please note that for some programmes the applicant is required to obtain a specific minimum grade in some or all of the four examination disciplines.
 This information will be stated under the specific 'admission requirements’ for the individual programme.

 Studieprøven can be replaced by a written and oral examination at Higher Preparatory Examination (HF) level.